cassiebuhler/conminCG/pythonCode/groupLASSO/README.md

 The driver code is the file *groupLASSO_Example.py*.
 Run this file.

-If all the models are ran (model = 2), the code will output a performance profile for number of iterations and elapsed time.

 1. **MODIFY SOLVER**

 There are 3 solvers that can be called by the toggling the variable called *model*.